efficios/ctf/common-trace-format-specification.md

 In a packet context, clock field names ending with `_begin` and `_end` have a special meaning: this refers to the timestamps at, respectively, the beginning and the end of each packet.
+Those are required to be complete representations of the clock value.

 ## A. Helper macros